SOUTHERN WELCOMES NEW ALUMNI RELATIONS DIRECTOR

 -by Anaya Miller, sophomore fine arts major

-GRANT FUNDS NEW PLANT-BASED EATERY AT SOUTHERN
+GRANT FUNDS PLANT-BASED EATERY AT SOUTHERN

 Southern’s Food Services, School of Nursing, and Vegetarian Culinary Arts program have partnered to create The Garden.
 The idea originated with a group of faculty and staff who shared a passion for increasing the plant-based food options on campus.